Continuing Education Activity

 - Patients on varenicline require close monitoring for signs or symptoms of depression, agitation, behavior changes, skin reactions, or suicidal ideation.

-- Smoking in pregnancy is widespread and poses a significant public health issue.
+- Smoking during pregnancy is widespread and poses a significant public health issue.
 Varenicline and other newer pharmacologic agents have not been studied well and generally are not used to promote cessation during pregnancy.
-Because varenicline is a relatively new drug on the market, few studies have shown strong evidence for either major positive or negative outcomes associated with gestational use of varenicline.
-Currently, controlled studies have shown no evidence of increased risk of spontaneous abortion, major congenital malformation, or intrauterine death.
+Because varenicline is a relatively new drug on the market, few studies have shown strong evidence for either major positive or negative outcomes associated with the gestational use of varenicline.
+Currently, controlled studies have shown no evidence of an increased risk of spontaneous abortion, major congenital malformation, or intrauterine death.
 Due to limited efficacy and pregnancy safety data, varenicline is not a standard recommendation as a smoking cessation aid for pregnant women.
 Further studies are necessary for this topic.
 If a patient has been exposed to varenicline inadvertently during the first trimester, the recommendation is to perform a detailed fetal anomaly scan.

 There are currently no antidotes to varenicline.
 If there are serious adverse effects, including psychiatric conditions or skin hypersensitivity reaction, discontinue varenicline immediately.
-Varenicline therapy may stop abruptly with no side effects, and there is no need for taper.
+Varenicline therapy may stop abruptly with no side effects, and there is no need for a taper.
 Evaluation of prolonged exposure to varenicline in adults has not revealed any alteration of hematological, biochemical, and anatomicopathological parameters.
-Varenicline is removed by dialysis in patients with end-stage renal disease; however, there is no experience in dialysis following overdose.
+Varenicline is removed by dialysis in patients with end-stage renal disease; however, there is no experience in dialysis following an overdose.